scikit-hep/awkward/CONTRIBUTING.md

 It is unnecessary to manually edit (rebase) your commit history.
 If, however, you do want to save a pull request as multiple commits on `master`, ask me and we'll discuss.

+### Building documentation locally

+We use [sphinx](https://pypi.org/project/Sphinx/) to generate documentation.
+To build documentation locally, the command is -
+`sphinx-build <path to awkward-1.0/docs-sphinx/> <path to desired output directory>`

 ### Continuous integration

 Pull requests must pass all [continuous integration](https://dev.azure.com/jpivarski/Scikit-HEP/_build?definitionId=3&_a=summary) tests before they are merged.
 I will sometimes cancel non-essential builds to give priority to pull requests that are almost ready to be merged.
 If you needed the result of the build as a diagnostic, you can ask me to restart your job or make a trivial change to trigger a new build.